Modern society is entirely based on electricity. Like cell phones and the internet, electricity is the primary requirement of human lives.

 What is Open Circuit?

-The open circuit is generally known by its abbreviated form OCV.
-By open circuit, one can understand that there is no current flowing through the cell.
+The open circuit is known by its abbreviated form OCV.
+By an open circuit, one can understand that no current flows through the cell.

-The continuity of the electric path is dismissed, and it becomes a significant obstacle for the current to flow.
+The electric path’s continuity is dismissed, becoming a significant obstacle for the current to flow.

 An open circuit has infinite resistance because it does not provide a passage when a potential difference is generated.